Loudoun County School of Practical Nursing

-1. Monroe Technology Center (MTC) uses the high school alternating block schedule model.
-This means that classes will meet every other day from 9:15 am to 3:15pm in the PN I year.
+- Monroe Technology Center (MTC) uses the high school block schedule model.
+This means that classes will meet every other day from 9:15 until 3:15pm in the PN I year.
 MTC follows the Loudoun County Public School calendar.

-3. PN II classes currently meet at MTC on Monday, Tuesday and Friday.
-Clinical rotations are on Wednesdays and Thursdays each week.
+- PN II classes currently meet at MTC 3 days a week.
+Clinical rotations are 2 days per week.
 The clinical sites and clinical days may vary widely EACH school year.

-4. High School students must provide their own transportation to Monroe Technology Center, and to and from Loudoun Nursing and Rehabilitation Center for clinical rotations.
+- High School Students must provide their own transportation to and from clinical rotations.

-8. After acceptance, the student must obtain a CPR certification from the American Heart Association.
-We will send a detailed letter of how the student will obtain this card during the summer of 2012.
+- After acceptance, the student must obtain a CPR certification card from the American Heart Association for Healthcare Providers.
+We will send a detailed letter of how the student will obtain this card during the summer of 2017.
 In most cases the high school student who has taken CPR through the public school system does not have the proper level of CPR that is required for working in a health care setting.
 If you already have the proper certification through your employer please make sure that your card will be valid for the TWO years that you are in nursing school.
-If it will expire before June 2014 please retake the CPR so that it will be valid until June 2014.
+If it will expire before June 2018, please retake the CPR so that it will be valid for the next two years.
 You may also contact your local rescue squad for CPR instruction opportunities.
 If you do this please make sure that it is AHA for Healthcare providers!
-Send a copy of your CPR card in with your health physical and immunization record one week prior to school starting.
+Send a copy of your CPR card in with your health physical and immunization record by August 16, 2017.

-9. After acceptance, the student will be required to pass a criminal background check before any clinical rotations.
+- After acceptance, the student will be required to pass a criminal background check before any clinical rotations.
 We schedule this the first month of school.
-There is nothing you need to do for this requirement at this time.
 The fee for the background check will be reflected in your bill.